Executive Summary: Dell AI Factory with NVIDIA

 That does not make the AI Factory weak.
 It exposes where the next control-plane battle will be fought.

-Layer-by-layer status: Layer 0 (Dell Strength), Layer 1A (Dell Strength), Layer 1B (Delegated), Layer 1C (Dell + Dataloop), Layer 2A (Gap), Layer 2B (Ceded to NVIDIA), Layer 2C (Not Yet Evident), Layer 3 (+1) (Partner Ecosystem).
+Layer-by-layer status: Layer 0 (Dell Strength), Layer 1A (Dell Strength), Layer 1B (Delegated), Layer 1C (Dell + Dataloop), Layer 2A (Gap), Layer 2B (Ceded to NVIDIA), Layer 2C (Enterprise Responsibility), Layer 3 (+1) (Partner Ecosystem).

 Dell AI Factory with NVIDIA